statamic/docs/content/collections/docs/search.md

 search_index: blog
 ```

-> Even if you specify that an index contains entries from a collection (in [searchables](#searchables)), you still need to specify the index
+> Even if you specify that an index contains entries from a collection (in [searchables](#searchables)), you still **also** need to specify the index
-> in the collection.
-This is because it's perfectly acceptable for entries in one collection to be available in multiple indexes.
+> in the collection config itself.
+This is because different collections and entries can be available in multiple indexes.

 ## Drivers

-Statamic takes a driver-based approach to search engines.
-The native "local" is simple and requires no additional configuration, while Algolia and custom drivers provide features and capabilities going well beyond our core feature set.
+Statamic takes a "driver" based approach to search engines.
+Drivers are interchangeable so you can gain new features or integrate with 3rd party services without ever having to change your data or frontend.

+The native [local driver](#local-driver) is simple and requires no additional configuration, while the included [algolia driver](#algolia-driver) makes it super simple to integrate with [Algolia](https://algolia.com), one of the leading search as a service providers.

+You can build your own custom search drivers or look at the [Addon Marketplace](https://statamic.com/addons) to see what the community has already created.

-### Local
+### Local {#local-driver}

-It uses JSON files to store indexes and will perform searches against them.
-It lacks advanced features like weighting and relevance matching, but hey.
-It Just Works™.
-It's a good way to get started quickly.
+The `local` driver uses JSON to store key/value pairs, mapping fields to the content IDs they belong to.
+It lacks advanced features like weighting and relevance matching, but hey, It Just Works™.
+It's a great way to get a search started quickly.

-### Algolia
+### Algolia {#algolia-driver}

 Algolia is a full-featured search and navigation cloud service.
 They offer fast and relevant search with results in under 100 ms (99% under 20 ms).
 Results are prioritized and displayed using a customizable ranking formula.